When Wren Ride 2024

 Leaving the confines of the City, the route becomes more Dickensian, following cycle paths around St Katherine’s Dock, with great views of Tower Bridge and along the cobbled streets of Wapping High St heading east to join the Thames at Canary Wharf.

-At the southerly tip of the Isle of Dogs, don’t rush to the Greenwich foot tunnel, rather ride on through Island Gardens for the best view of the Old Royal Naval Hospital with its colonnades framing the Queen's House.
+At the southerly tip of the Isle of Dogs, please don’t rush to the Greenwich foot tunnel, rather ride on through Island Gardens for the best view of the Old Royal Naval Hospital with its colonnades framing the Queen's House.

 Then walk through the foot tunnel, and exit right in front of the past Cutty Sark.
 You may be desperate for that cup of tea, but it's worth walking your bike along the river for the second-best views of the Old Royal Naval College.
-Then make your way to the Undercroft Cafe and a well-earned Cream Tea.
+Then make your way to the Cafe and a well-earned Cream Tea.

 After tea take a moment to explore this wonderful building, apart from the colonnades framing Queens House, there’s the Painted Hall, a skittle alley or find the patriotic courtyard!